OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 1. Submitted proposal and obtained IRB consent for OHDSI cancer phenotyping study
 2. Developed a cohort definition for prostate cancer: Using ATHENA and ATLAS to explore the vocabulary, we created a cohort definition to include all patients with a condition occurrence for Malignant Tumor of Prostate (concept ID 4163261), excluding Secondary Neoplasm of Prostate (concept ID 4314337) or Non-Hodgkin’s Lymphoma of Prostate (concept ID 4048666).
-3. Generated cohort using ATLAS and randomly selected 100 patients for manual review, mapping each OMOP person_id back to patient MRN using mapping tables.
+3. Generated cohort using ATLAS and randomly selected 100 patients for manual review, mapping each PERSON_ID back to patient MRN using mapping tables.
 100 patients were selected in order to achieve our desired level of statistical precision for the performance metric of PPV.
 4. Manually reviewed records in the various EHRs—both inpatient and outpatient—in order to determine whether each person in the random subset was a true or false positive
 5. Manual review and clinical adjudication was performed by one physician (although ideally in future, more rigorous validation studies, this would be done by a higher number of reviewers to assess for consensus and inter-rater reliability)
 6. Determination of a reference standard was based on clinical documentation, pathology reports, labs, medications and procedures as documented in the entirety of the available electronic patient record